My Freelance Writing Journey: Starting My Career as a Freelance Writer

-I began my freelance writing journey years ago.
-It was a time when the term FREELANCE didn’t ring any bells in the minds of people, especially in my part of the world.
+I began my freelance writing journey years ago, 2005 to be precise.
+It was a time when the term FREELANCE didn’t ring many bells in the minds of people, especially in my part of the world.

-Slowly but surely, things starting looking up for me.
+Slowly but surely, things started looking up for me.
 However, the reactions I was getting from the people around me were far from positive.

 Honestly, at the end of each such interaction, the only prominent vibe I was getting from each persistent inquirer was, I don’t think she does anything.

-This was a time when most people were switching jobs and taking up employment with high-paying MNCs which were serving massive perks and enticing employee benefits as bait.
+This was a time when most people were switching jobs and taking up employment with high-paying MNCs which were serving massive rewards and enticing employee benefits as bait.

 No wonder, everyone was astonished by my decision to opt for self-employment.